Rogercpires/PruningForKnowledgeGraphs/README.md

 ## 📝 Licença

-Este projeto está licenciado sob a licença GLP.
+Este projeto está licenciado sob a licença GPL-2.0 license .